Switching integrations

 Integration config

-Inside the apps/api-harmonization/models there are a number of files that represent all the framework modules of the @o2s/framework package.
+Inside the packages/configs/integrations/src/models there are a number of files that represent all the framework modules of the @o2s/framework package.
 Inside each of them are local exports that define which integration is used for that module.

 import { ApiConfig } from '@o2s/framework/modules';